mobizt/Firebase-ESP8266/README.md

 No root certificate or fingerprint required.

-Able to pause/unpause the WiFi/http client from Firebase calls and use it in your custom http connection.
-This helps you to save
-RAM used in new created http client.
+Able to pause all Firebase calls to perform other http connections or reuse the SSL WiFi client.

 ## Supported functions